Uniqueness of critical points of the second Neumann eigenfunctions on triangles: The location of global extremum point

-Then the second Neumann eigenfunction is unique (up to a multiple by a constant), and ${u}$ has at most one non-vertex critical point.
-After possiblly a sign change, ${u}$ has the following properties: \begin{enumerate}[label = $(P\arabic*)$, start = 1] \item ${u}$ is monotone in some fixed direction,
+In this section we will show that the second Neumann eigenfunction ${u}$ (after possibly a sign change) of ${T}$ has the following properties: \begin{enumerate}[label = \rm(P\arabic*), start = 1] \item ${u}$ is monotone in a fixed direction throughout ${T}$, specifically,